 9. Related Party Transactions

 In accordance with established government practice, all administrative and occupancy costs are paid by the Ministry.
 Accordingly, no provision for these costs is reflected in these financial statements.
-Costs paid to other government agencies for loan collection services are paid by the Fund.
 Other related party transactions are disclosed separately in these financial statements.